 Introduction

 The Cistercians have always had an openness for friendship and sharing the Liturgy with those who come to us, but in recent years we are experiencing something new as regards the laity.
-The growth of lay associations with our monasteries was described by our previous Abbot General as “a new branch on the Cistercian tree” !
+The growth of lay associations with our monasteries was described by a previous Abbot General of our Order as “a new branch on the Cistercian tree” !

 Many groups of people eager to have support in living their Christian calling and who have come in touch with the Cistercian way, have been formed; in the U.S.A., throughout Europe and elsewhere.
 They feel they can identify with our rule and way of life and find it brings balance to their daily living in so far as their situation allows.
 There is now a large international group of Cistercian lay Associates who meet from time to time and this group is overseen by a delegated person from the Abbot General’s council of our Cistercian Order.